ethsana/sana-docs/docs/installation/manual.md

 ### Run Sana

-Once you have installed Bee, you can test that it has been successfully installed by running.
+Once you have installed Sana, you can test that it has Sanan successfully installed by running.

 ```bash
 ant version